smartdevicelink/protocol_spec/README.md

 A physical transport must be established between a head unit and an application.

 ### 3.2 Version Negotiation
-Once a transport is established, an application must negotiate the maximum supported protocol version with the head unit.
+Once a transport is established, each application must negotiate the maximum supported protocol version with the head unit.
 To establish basic communication and register with the head unit, the application must start an RPC service (Service Type: 0x07), using a *Version 1 Protocol Header*.

 ##### Application -> Head Unit
 <table width="100%">